-To have a vehicle identified as a special interest vehicle, the NZ Transport Agency must deem it to have historic value or it must meet three of the following four requirements:
+To have a vehicle identified as a special interest vehicle, Waka Kotahi must deem it to have historic value or it must meet three of the following four requirements:

 You may be requested to submit additional information.

-Under the amended Frontal Impact Rule, the Transport Agency may not issue more than 200 special interest vehicle permits in any one calendar year.
-You may not be issued with a special interest vehicle permit if 200 such permits have already been issued in the calendar year in which you apply.
+Waka Kotahi may not issue more than 200 special interest vehicle permits in any one calendar year.
+As a result, you may not be issued with a special interest vehicle permit if 200 such permits have already been issued in the calendar year in which you apply.

-The Land Transport Rule: Fuel Consumption Information 2008 does not apply to 'special interest' vehicles.
+The Land Transport Rule: Fuel Consumption Information 2008 (the Fuel Consumption Information Rule) sets out requirements for the provision of fuel consumption information for light motor vehicles that enter the New Zealand fleet and are manufactured on or after 1 January 2000.
+The Fuel Consumption Information Rule does not apply to 'special interest' vehicles.
 This means fuel consumption information does not have to be provided when the vehicle is first registered for use in New Zealand.

 Under the Land Transport Rule: Light Vehicle Brakes 2002 special interest vehicles do not have to comply with the electronic stability control requirements of the rule but must meet the other requirements for that vehicle.